xiaolei-lab/SIMER/README.md

 In this part, calculation of population size and different ourput methods will be introduced.

-## Gallery of global options input parameters
+## Gallery of global input parameters
 **[back to top](#contents)**

 `simer()`, main function: